 However, not long after setting off, with two kids tired from their sleepovers, one of them decided they couldn't carry on.

 towing another inflatable was like putting the brakes on

 We had prepared for this, so we ran a line from the back of the Hudson to her Challenger.
 Towing another inflatable was like putting the brakes on.

 Straight down the middle of the lake is the most direct route.
 We hugged the shoreline, adding further distance to our challenge (not sure why!).

-we weren’t going to set a best time
+we weren't going to set the best time You may feel we weren't going to set the best time.

 The Other End